BladeRunnerJS/scaling-js-apps/blades/usercard_blade.md

 };
 ```

-*Yeah, this will fail!
+*Yeah, this should fail!
 We'll fix that shortly.*

 ### Running Tests